SABARISH-0810/AI-Kavach-Portfolio/README.md

 - Used a combination of **machine learning (Random Forest, SVM)** and **rule-based detection**.
 - Evaluated using **precision, recall, and F1-score** metrics.

-## Future Scope
+## 🚀 Future Scope
-🚀 The project successfully identifies cyber threats in real-time.
+- ✅ Real-time threat detection is implemented.
-🚀 Future improvements include **integrating real-world attack datasets** and deploying as a background service.
+- 🔜 Future plans: **Integrate real-world attack datasets & deploy as a background service.**